jpwoodbu/rules_python_interactive/README.md

 # rules_python_interactive

-This module makes it easy to start a Python shell which can import modules from `py_library` targets for easier debugging.
+This module makes it easy to start a Python shell **(with tab completition!)** which can import modules from `py_library` targets for easier debugging.
 What it does is similar to what the [REPL](https://github.com/bazel-contrib/rules_python/blob/main/docs/repl.md) feature in `rules_python` does, but for some, perhaps more ergonomically.
 Importantly, if you commonly need a Python shell for debugging,